rafaelks/iOS-SDK/readme.md

 1. Choose 'Create groups for any added folders' and select 'Copy items into destination group's folder (if needed)' to copy the SDK into your app.
 ![Add framework Screenshot][copy-screenshot]

+1. In your application target, select "Build Settings" and add the `-ObjC` linker flag to other linker flags as in the following:
+![Link to add linker flag screenshot][linker-flag-screenshot] More information about this flag can be found [here][apple-technical-note-linker-flag].
+This flag is not required if only using the basic API.

-1. In your application target, select Build Phases and add a new library to link against.
+1. In your application target, select "Build Phases" and add a new library to link against.
 ![Link to new library screenshot][project_settings-screenshot]

 The following list of frameworks are required: